wagtail/vagrant-wagtail-develop/README.md

 (On platforms that can't run shell scripts, run the commands from setup.sh manually instead.)

+It can take a while (typically 15-20 minutes) to fetch and build all dependencies - you could go for a coffee in the meantime :)

 This will build a VM instance ready for you to SSH into:

     vagrant ssh